pwujczyk/ProductivityTools.DbUp/README.md

 dBUp.PerformUpdate(serverName, dbName, assembly, false)
 ```

-Next add Scripts Folder and create inside sql scripts which you want to execute.
-In the properties of the script please select Embeded resource
+Next add Scripts Folder and create inside SQL scripts which you want to execute.
+In the properties of the script please select **Embeded resource**